 - Allow both spouses to make a joint application for a divorce.

 We note that while the government has introduced a minimum “cooling off” period of 20 weeks, and that this is in fact less time than the current 31 weeks which the courts are taking in practice to process divorces.
 Read more here: How Long Will My Divorce Petition Take in 2019?.

-You can read the Bill in its entirety here: https://services.parliament.uk/Bills/2017-19/divorcedissolutionandseparation.htmlGet Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+You can read the Bill in its entirety here: https://services.parliament.uk/Bills/2017-19/divorcedissolutionandseparation.htmlGet Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.